-Here is a List of What To Eat and What To Avoid When Following a Sugar-Free Lifestyle
+Here is a Guide to What To Eat and What To Avoid When Following a Sugar-Free Lifestyle

 - Don’t go from eating sugar non-stop to completely eliminating it in 24 hours because it will most likely backfire.
 Take a gradual process and try reducing your sugar intake each day.
 Cut out the sugar in your coffee or tea and look at your condiments such as honey mustard and ketchup, which may have added sugars in them.